Ostia (Rome): Middle Ages

+Given the important position at the mouth of the Tiber, Cardinal Giuliano della Rovere ordered the construction of a fortress to defend the river to stem pirate raids; however, a major flood in 1557 diverted the course of the river, nullifying the strategic function of the fort, which was supplanted by Tor San Michele and Tor Boacciana.

+Modern and contemporary age

 An important stand in Italian nationalism of the 19th century was a veneration for the glories of the Roman past, manifested in a wish to revive or recreate various places and institutions connected with Ancient Rome.
 In 1871, the city of Rome became the capital of the new Kingdom of Italy.
 A recreation of Ostia was an obvious additional step.

 The modern neighbourhood of Ostia was founded in 1884, near the remains of Ostia Antica.
 This was possible after reclamation of the nearby marshland, which was infested by malarial mosquitos.
-The first inhabitants were peasants coming from Ravenna, in Romagna.
+The first inhabitants were laborers from Ravenna, in Romagna, who took care of the reclamation of the entire area.
 Due to the opening of the urban Roma–Ostia railway in 1924, the new village soon became the favourite sea resort of the Romans, while many Art Nouveau houses were built on the waterfront.

 The new village was connected to central Rome through the new Via Ostiense, which was opened in 1907.
 During the Fascist period, the government massively expanded the neighbourhood, which got its ultimate architectural character due to many new buildings in Stile Littorio.
+The neighborhood was planned, and partially built, according to the urban planning criteria in force at the time and the stylistic themes of Italian rationalism.
 New infrastructure, such as a second road to Rome (Via del Mare'), the promenade, and a water airport, were all built during this period.
+The new Via Cristoforo Colombo was built on the occasion of the 1942 universal exhibition, to connect the EUR district to Ostia and the center of Rome.